 In this talk, White shares his proven framework for unlocking the potential of teams and individuals in the future of work.
 Drawing from his own experiences leading some of the world’s top brands, he offers person-centered tactics for leading hybrid teams, collaborating across generations, building teams on an unshakeable foundation of diversity, equity, and inclusion, uniting organizations around purpose, and using the power of storytelling as a mechanism for leadership.
 In doing so, he underscores why organizations that are rooted in these principles will be the most successful in attracting and retaining the next generation of top talent.

 A CEO’s Perspective on Leadership.
 Conscious leaders understand the importance of investing in the development of their people and fostering an environment that unites the workforce under a shared purpose.
 Upon assuming the position of chair, president, and CEO at Jamba Juice, White knew that in order to successfully implement his three-year vision for the company, he had to be a conscious leader.

 In this talk, he shares the keys to becoming a leader that people want to follow – a leader who inspires people to lead in their own unique ways.
 Bringing his perspective directly from the CEO’s chair, White shares how principles such as standing alone, developmental intervention, and leading with purpose are vital elements in one’s pursuit to become a leader among leaders.

-Antiracist Leadership.
+Anti-Racist Leadership.
 It’s not enough for leaders to not be racist.
-The people businesses both serve and employ are looking at leaders in executive positions to take a stand against racism.
+They people businesses serve and employ are looking at leaders in executive positions to take a decisive stand against racism.

 Transforming Culture.
 Culture can become so ingrained in us that we often adhere to its principles without understanding why.
 For this reason, culture often remains in place long after it has become misaligned with an organization’s long-term goals.